emmandecena/jupyterbook/book/docs/index.md

 Hello!
 I'm Emmanuel.

-An energy market analyst with experience in trading operations of geothermal power plants and in electrical systems design of gas processing plants.

 I provide solutions to product improvement and process optimization problems by setting up analytical tools, creating and maintaining models, and streamlining new data sets.

-My career has made me wear many hats, such as in engineering, systems design, mathematical modelling, product marketing and research.
+My career has made me wear many hats, such as in engineering, systems design, mathematical modeling, product marketing and research.

 This makes me a data scientist with broad technical skills, and specific domain knowledge in the electric power industry.